Skip to main content

 • Governmental Agencies: A Social Services Program Manager oversees social service programs, ensuring effective delivery of services to the community.

-“There is a demand for social work professionals here and a growing demand for services addressing social problems," said Kristen Humphrey, professor of Social Work and director of the Master's program.
+“There is a demand for social work professionals here and a growing demand for services addressing social problems," said Kristen Humphrey, professor of Social Work and director of the Bachelor's program.